poplatek/payment-methods-book/mobilepay/README.md

 - refund amount API allows for refunds
 - can be used to pay inside of other apps, see video: http://publisher.qbrick.com/Embed.aspx?mcid=E2B7A340A6500CCE
 - locked screen purchases
+- mobile to mobile payments, e.g. in a restaurant table

 MobilePay offers:
 - a solution for paying invoices via MobilePay Invoice